DOL-003/dol-003-web/app/views/compendium/content/sticks/stickboxes.md

 The main problem encountered with stickboxes is wear, which impacts how well the stick returns to center.
 As a stickbox wears, a physical dead zone develops in the center where the stick feels loose, and in severe cases can cause misinputs.

-There is a common misconception that this wear is caused by weakened springs, but it's actually due to the breakdown of the plastic components inside the stickbox assembly.
-This wear is unavoidable and unrepairable, and typically a stickbox is replaced once the looseness becomes noticeable.
+There is a common misconception that this wear is caused by weakened springs, but in reality it's caused by the breakdown of the plastic components inside the stickbox assembly.

+## Repair

+Stickbox wear is unavoidable and unrepairable, and typically a stickbox is replaced once the looseness becomes noticeable.

 ## Replacements